-- A. The Company estimates accrued retrospective premium adjustments for its group health insurance business based on mathematical calculations in accordance with contractual terms. - B. Estimated accrued retrospective premiums due from the Company are recorded in aggregate health policy reserves in the statutory basis statements of admitted assets, liabilities, and capital and surplus and as an adjustment to change in unearned premium reserves and reserve for rate credits in the statutory basis statements of operations. - C. The Company has Medicare Part D risk-corridor amounts from CMS under the MyCare Ohio contract which are subject to a retrospectively rated feature related to Part D premiums.
+- A. The Company estimates accrued retrospective premium adjustments for its group health insurance business based on mathematical calculations in accordance with contractual terms. - B. Estimated accrued retrospective premiums due from the Company are recorded in aggregate health policy reserves in the financial statements and as an adjustment to change in unearned premium reserves and reserve for rate credits in the financial statements. - C. The Company has Medicare Part D risk-corridor amounts from CMS under the MyCare Ohio contract which are subject to a retrospectively rated feature.
 The Company has estimated accrued retrospective premiums related to certain Part D premiums based on guidelines determined by CMS.
-The formula is tiered and based on the bid medical loss ratio.
-The amount of Medicare Part D direct premiums written subject to the retrospectively rated feature was \$14,251,697 and \$15,906,807, representing 0.4% and 0.6% of total direct premiums written as of December 31, 2020 and December 31, 2019, respectively.
+The formula is tiered and based on the bid MLR.
+The amount of Medicare Part D direct premiums written subject to the retrospectively rated feature was \$10,948,071 and \$14,251,697, representing 0.3% and 0.4% of total direct premiums written as of December 31, 2021 and December 31, 2020, respectively.

 The Company has risk-adjustment amounts from CMS which are subject to a redetermination feature related to Medicare premiums.
 The Company has estimated premium adjustments for changes to each member's health scores based on guidelines determined by CMS.
-The total amount of Medicare direct premiums written for which a portion is subject to the redetermination feature was \$348,845,167 and \$326,207,526 representing, 10.6% and 12.2% of total direct premiums written as of December 31, 2020 and December 31, 2019, respectively.
+The total amount of Medicare direct premiums written for which a portion is subject to the redetermination feature was \$296,488,326 and \$348,845,167 representing, 9.0% and 10.6% of total direct premiums written as of December 31, 2021 and December 31, 2020, respectively.

 The Medicaid contract with the State of Ohio includes an ABD program which is subject to retrospective rating features.
 The Company estimates accrued retrospective premium adjustments for its ABD program based on the contract with the ODM.
-The total amount of direct premiums written from the Medicaid contract for which a portion is subject to the retrospectively rated feature was \$443,270,040 and \$374,989,844, representing 13.4% and 14.1% of total direct premiums written as of December 31, 2020 and December 31, 2019, respectively.
+The total amount of direct premiums written from the Medicaid contract for which a portion is subject to the retrospectively rated feature was \$426,791,834 and \$443,270,040, representing 13.0% and 13.4% of total direct premiums written as of December 31, 2021 and December 31, 2020, respectively.

 The Medicaid and MyCare Ohio contracts include a provision for which a stated percentage of total direct premiums written can be eligible for a performance guarantee payment, based on various quality measures.
-The total amount of direct premiums written from the Medicaid and MyCare Ohio contracts for which a portion is subject to the redetermination feature was \$3,163,611,468 and \$2,600,763,625, representing 95.8% and 97.6% of total direct premiums written, as of December 31, 2020 and December 31, 2019, respectively.
+The total amount of direct premiums written from the Medicaid and MyCare Ohio contracts for which a portion is subject to the redetermination feature was \$3,175,986,510 and \$3,163,611,468, representing 96.8% and 95.8% of total direct premiums written, as of December 31, 2021 and December 31, 2020, respectively.

-CMS released the final Medicaid Managed Care Rule which is subject to each State's administration elections.
-This rule is the first major update to the Medicaid Managed Care regulations in more than a decade, which includes a minimum loss ratio requirement.
-Pursuant to the regulations, premiums associated with the Company's Medicaid line of business is subject to retrospectively rated features based on the actual medical loss ratios experienced on this product.
+CMS has released the final Medicaid Managed Care Rule which is subject to each State's administration elections.
+This rule is the first major update to the Medicaid Managed Care regulations in more than a decade, which includes a MLR requirement.
+Pursuant to the regulations, premiums associated with the Company's Medicaid line of business is subject to retrospectively rated features based on the actual MLR experienced on this product.
 The calculation is pursuant to the Medicaid Managed Care guidance.
-The total amount of direct premiums written for the Medicaid line of business for which a portion is subject to the retrospectively rated features was \$2,369,707,121 and \$1,783,331,005, representing 71.8% and 66.9% of total direct premiums written as of December 31, 2020 and December 31, 2019, respectively.
+The total amount of direct premiums written for the Medicaid line of business for which a portion is subject to the retrospectively rated and redetermination features was \$2,444,183,112 and \$2,369,707,121, representing 74.5% and 71.8% of total direct premiums written as of December 31, 2021 and December 31, 2020, respectively.